Zeno and the Stoics

 The Stoics understand the good in terms of the rationality in nature.

-The Stoics think it is possible to know what is good and what is bad but that virtually no one has this knowledge.
-A preconception of the good is part of the reason human beings acquire, and the Stoics think that we all misapply this knowledge.
-When we acquire reason, we all form false beliefs about what is good and what is bad.
-We come to believe what human beings ordinarily believe.
-We come to believe that health is good, sickness is bad, and so on.
+At the same time, Stoics think almost no one has knowledge of what is good and what is bad.
+When we acquire reason, we all form false beliefs about good and bad.
+We come to believe what human beings ordinarily believe: that health is good, sickness is bad, and so on.

 "Zeno was the first (in his treatise On the Nature of Man) to designate as the end 'life in agreement with nature' (or 'living agreeably to nature'), which is the same as a life according to virtue, virtue being the goal towards which nature guides us. ...
 And this is why the end may be defined as life in accordance with nature, or, in other words, in accordance with our own human nature as well as that of the universe, a life in which we refrain from every action forbidden by the law common to all things, that is to say, the right reason which pervades all things, and is identical with this Zeus, lord and ruler of all that is.
 And this very thing constitutes the virtue of the happy man and the smooth current of life, when all actions promote the harmony of the destiny dwelling in the individual man with the will of him who orders the universe" (Diogenes Laertius, Lives of the Philosophers VII.87).